-- capitalization and amortization of film and television costs (see Note 5) - customer installation costs in our Cable Communications segment (see Note 7)
+- · capitalization and amortization of film and television costs (see Note 5) - customer installation costs in our Cable Communications segment (see Note 7)

-Information related to our accounting policies or methods related to investments, property and equipment, goodwill and other intangibles, postretirement, pension and other employee benefits, share-based compensation, and receivables monetization are included in their respective footnotes that follow.
+Information on our other accounting policies or methods related to our consolidated financial statements are included, where applicable, in their respective footnotes that follow.
 Below is a discussion of accounting policies and methods used in our consolidated financial statements that are not presented within other footnotes.